Surviving one of the biggest earthquakes recorded in history

 I must have had a phantom guardian angel paving the way for me.

-At each step of my return to the US, I escaped the never-ending warnings that I wouldn’t make my flight out of Japan due to the entire Tokyo train system being shut down because of rolling blackouts.
+At each step of my return to the US, I escaped the never-ending warnings that I wouldn’t make my flight out of Japan because the entire Tokyo train system was shut down because of rolling blackouts.

-I got on a bus headed to the airport from the Air Force base.
-Miraculously the bus successfully arrived at the airport 2½ hours later.
+I got on a bus from the Air Force base to the airport.
+Miraculously, the bus successfully arrived at the airport 2½ hours later.

-Despite being warned that it would take hours and hours to check my baggage, I checked in curbside in ten minutes.
-The attendant told me to hurry, that security was only open at certain times due to the blackouts.
+Despite being warned that checking my baggage would take hours and hours, I checked in curbside in ten minutes.
+The attendant told me to hurry and that security was only open at certain times due to the blackouts.

-All of this happened before the nuclear reactor, Fukushima, became unstable.
+All of this happened before the nuclear reactor in Fukushima became unstable.
 I was so grateful to leave when I did.

-As I sat at the airport waiting on my flight, I thought back on how many trips I had done on the weekends in Japan and how beautiful it was to see the temples and the cherry blossoms.
-It was once in a lifetime experience.
+As I sat at the airport waiting for my flight, I reflected on how many trips I had on the weekends in Japan and how beautiful it was to see the temples and the cherry blossoms.
+It was a once-in-a-lifetime experience.

 I have never been so grateful to return home as I was that Monday.
-I was met at the airport by my husband whom I hadn’t seen for three months.
-I was thrilled to see him, to feel safe, to see our home again.
+I was met at the airport by my husband, whom I hadn’t seen for three months.
+I was thrilled to see him, feel safe, and see our home again.

-Three days later, we were driving South to see our son Rob and his wife in San Diego.
-This was a day I dreaded, had tried not to think about, and had at last arrived….Rob deployed to Afghanistan for 7 months at that time.
+Three days later, we drove South to see our son Rob and his wife in San Diego.
+This was a day I dreaded, had tried not to think about, and had at last arrived….Rob deployed to Afghanistan for seven months at that time.

-As I hugged him goodbye, I thought how very fragile life is.
+As I hugged him goodbye, I thought about how fragile life is.

 At this point, I did what most people do when deploying, whether service members or family members back at home.
 I shelved all my emotions.
 I went numb.
 I didn’t allow myself to feel anything.
 I was in survival mode.